-- n Vary the height of ridgelines and fascias in combination with different architectural styles. - Note that the vary roof massing, in addition to pitches and directions.
-Roof types shall be appropriate to style. - n Mansard roofs are prohibited.
+- Vary the height of ridgelines and fascias in combination with different architectural styles. - Vary roof massing, in addition to pitches and directions.
+Roof types shall be appropriate to style. - Mansard roofs are prohibited.
 Flat roofs are permitted in limited applications.